What if you could make money anywhere? What if you learned how to make money online?

 - Sometimes you’ll have multiple classes back to back – make sure your workstation is comfortable, you have a large glass of water right there, you’ve eaten enough to last you the next few classes, and go to the bathroom before starting class!

 So I’m super serious about this.
-I know how to teach online, can you help me get a job?
+I know how to teach online now, can you help me get a job?

 Actually, I CAN!
 HOWEVER, please don’t waste anyone’s time and make sure you qualify for this job I’m about to help you get.
 Read the following carefully and apply only if you know you are serious about the job and tick all the boxes.